Protection from Deceptive Trade Practices in Qatar

 What is this right?

-Qatar law protects consumers from dishonest business practices:
+Qatar law protects consumers from dishonest business practices, with enforcement by both the CCPA and criminal courts:

-• False advertising about a product's quality, origin, price, or features is prohibited.
+• False advertising about a product's quality, origin, price, or features is prohibited and punishable as a criminal offence.

-• Bait-and-switch tactics (advertising one product but selling another) are illegal.
+• Bait-and-switch tactics (advertising one product at a low price but pushing a different, more expensive one) are illegal.

-• Price gouging and artificial price inflation during emergencies or shortages are prohibited.
+• Price gouging and artificial price inflation during emergencies or shortages are strictly prohibited — Qatar used these powers during the 2017 blockade and the COVID-19 pandemic.

 • Hidden fees and charges that are not disclosed before the sale violate consumer protection law.

-• The MoCI can impose fines, closures, and criminal penalties on businesses engaging in deceptive practices.
+• The CCPA and MoCI can impose fines, temporary closures, and criminal prosecution on businesses engaging in deceptive practices.

 When does it apply?